 GMRS was started up in the 1960s by the FCC who called it

 the class A citizens radio service.
-At this time radios
+At this time

-tube transceivers abounded.
-The regulations specified that
+that time, tube transceivers abounded.
+The regulations

-with Frequency Modulation wideband, 15 khz spacing, of 50
+frequencies, with Frequency Modulation wideband, 15 khz

-decided to discontinue licensing businesses on this band
+1980's, the FCC decided to discontinue licensing

+frequencies.
 Congestion was getting to be an issue.